fbandeirac/stoneworks/blog/2019-03-22-markdown-examples.en.md

 To use this feature, we need to:

-* Create a new repository with the exact same username of your account
+* Create a new repository with the same username of your account
 * Make the repository public
 * Create a file named README.md